 - 24. The local development plan comprises the TWBC Local Plan (2006), Core Strategy (2010), the Site Allocations Local Plan (2016), and the Kent Minerals and Waste Local Plan 2013-30 (2020).
-A new Regulation 19 Submission Local Plan (SLP) 2020-2038 was submitted to the Secretary of State for Independent Examination on 1 November 2021; hearing sessions are expected to continue through 2022. - 25.
+A new Regulation 19 Submission Local Plan (SLP) 2020-2038 was submitted to the Secretary of State for Independent Examination on 1 November 2021; all the hearing sessions have now taken place and TWBC now awaits the letter / report from the Examination Inspector (Sept 2022). - 25.
 The SLP allocated three sites within Horsmonden Parish shown on Inset Map 26.
 Site AL/HO1 received planning permission prior to the SLP being examined (18/01976 approval for 49 dwellings, granted 26 March 2021).
 To better understand the aspirations of the proposers/ developers of these sites and to share the emerging policy intentions of the HNP, meetings were held in 2020 with Lambert & Foster (both sites), Persimmon (AL/HO3) and Rosconn (AL/HO2).
 Key issues discussed were access, pavements, design, community facilities and open spaces.
 Subsequently, Persimmon attended a HPC planning committee meeting in November 2021 and Rosconn gave an online presentation.